zendframework/zend-servicemanager/docs/book/migration.md

 ## ServiceManager API Changes

-`Zend\ServiceManager\ServiceManager` remains the primary interface with which developers will interact.
+`Mxc\ServiceManager\ServiceManager` remains the primary interface with which developers will interact.
 It has the following changes in v3:

 - It adds a new method, `configure()`, which allows configuring all instance